Vancouver City Council

 Vancouver City Council is the governing body of Vancouver, British Columbia.
 The council consists of a mayor and ten councillors elected to serve a four-year term.
 Monthly, a deputy mayor is appointed from among the councillors.
 The current mayor is Ken Sim, who leads the party ABC Vancouver.
 City council meetings are held in Vancouver City Hall.
-The most recent election was on October 15, 2022.
+The most recent election was held on October 15, 2022.
+A by-election for two seats on council was held on April 5, 2025.

 Structure

 Unlike many other cities of its size, all Vancouver city councillors are elected at-large, rather than being elected to represent municipal wards.
 A proposal to move to a conventional ward system was rejected by voters in a 2004 referendum.
 The mayor chairs council meetings and appoints members to regional boards, such as the Metro Vancouver board of directors.

 The Vancouver Charter outlines the structure, powers and responsibility of the city council.
 Under the charter, the mayor and city council have the power to: